F. Orlin Tremaine

 Frederick Orlin Tremaine (January 7, 1899 – October 22, 1956) was an American science fiction magazine editor, most notably of the influential Astounding Stories.
 He edited a number of other magazines, headed several publishing companies, and sporadically wrote fiction.

 Biography

-F. Orlin Tremaine was part of an old Cornish American family.
+Frederick Orlin Tremaine was born into an old Cornish American family on January 7, 1899, in Harrisville, New York.
 He had two brothers, DeWitt Carlton (1900–65) and Nelson Dowd Tremaine (1907–71), and one sister, Alice Leila M. Tremaine (1912–1998).

 He was a veteran of World War I.

 In 1921, he graduated with a B.O. degree from the College of Arts and Sciences, Valparaiso University, Indiana.
 At Valparaiso, he was active in his fraternity, participated in drama, and worked on the weekly school newspaper, The Torch.

 In 1932, he married Vera Evangeline Kurtz (1905–92).
 They were no longer together by 1940.

 He was a member of the Mystery Writers of America, the Washington (D.C.)
 Press Club and of the Sons of the American Revolution.

 He died at Westmount Sanatorium, Glen Falls, New York, after a long illness, age 57, survived by two brothers and a sister.